ljlapierre/ansible-roles/ub2004-ncpa/README.md

 ub2004-ncpa
 =========

-Installs & customizes the Nagios NCPA agent for use on an Ubuntu Sanoid system
+Installs & customizes the Nagios NCPA agent for use on an Ubuntu system

 Requirements
 ------------

 If providing UFW IP, ensure the UFW firewall is enabled prior to running the role If you're going to use the Sanoid plugins you should have the sanoid package installed & config file created for your ZFS pools.
+If you're going to use apcupsd for UPS monitoring you should have the apcupsd package installed & configured

 Role Variables
 --------------